Mode jumping MCMC for Bayesian variable selection in GLMM: Mode jumping Markov chain Monte Carlo

-\paragraph{Unbiased estimates} An alternative is to insert unbiased estimates of $p(\By|\Bgamma)$ into~\eqref{balance}. \citet{andrieu2009pseudo} name this the \emph{pseudo-marginal} approach and show that this leads to exact (in the sense of converging to the right distribution) algorithms.
+An alternative is to insert unbiased estimates of $\pi(\Bgamma)$ into the Metropolis-Hastings acceptance probabilities. \citet{andrieu2009pseudo} name this the \emph{pseudo-marginal} approach and show that this leads to exact algorithms (in the sense of converging to the right distribution).
 Importance sampling ~\citep{beaumont2003} and particle filter~\citep{andrieu2010particle} are two approaches that can be used within this setting.
 In general, the convergence rate will depend on the amount of Monte Carlo effort that is applied. \citet{doucet2015efficient} provide some guidelines.

-\paragraph{}Our implementation of the MJMCMC algorithm allows for all of the available possibilities for calculation of marginal likelihoods and assumes that the approximation error can be neglected.
-In the experiments from section~\ref{section4} we have applied exact evaluations in the case of linear Gaussian models, approximations based on the assumed informative priors in case of generalized linear models \citep{Clyde:Ghosh:Littman:2010}, and INLA \citep{rue2009eINLA} in the case of latent Gaussian models. \citet{bivand2015spatial} also apply INLA within an MCMC setting, but then concentrating on hyperparameters that (currently) can not be estimated within the INLA framework. \citet{Friel2012} performed comparison of some of the mentioned approaches for calculation of marginal likelihoods, including Laplace's approximations, harmonic mean approximations, Chib's method and others. \citet{HubinStorvikINLA} reported some comparisons of INLA and other methods for approximating marginal likelihood.
+Our implementation of the MJMCMC algorithm allows for all of the available possibilities for calculation of marginal likelihoods and assumes that the approximation error can be neglected.
+For the experiments in section~\ref{section4} we have applied exact evaluations in the case of linear Gaussian models, approximations based on the assumed informative priors in case of generalized linear models \citep{Clyde:Ghosh:Littman:2010}, and INLA \citep{rue2009eINLA} in the case of latent Gaussian models. \citet{bivand2015spatial} also apply INLA within an MCMC setting, but then concentrating on hyperparameters that (currently) can not be estimated within the INLA framework. \citet{Friel2012} performed comparison of some of the mentioned approaches for calculation of marginal likelihoods, including Laplace's approximations, harmonic mean approximations, Chib's method and others. \citet{HubinStorvikINLA} reported some comparisons of INLA and other methods for approximating marginal likelihood.
 There it is demonstrated that INLA provides extremely accurate approximations on marginal likelihoods in a fraction of time compared to Monte Carlo based methods. \citet{HubinStorvikINLA} also demonstrated that by means of adjusting tuning parameters within the algorithm \citep[the grid size and threshold values within the numerical integration procedure, ][]{rue2009eINLA} one can often make the difference between INLA and unbiased methods of estimating of the marginal likelihood arbitrary small.